sss-lehigh/SystemsTutorials/concurrent_ds/README.md

     mutex mtx;
 ```

+2. Briefly open `hoh_bst.h`.
+You'll note that the only difference from the sequential definition is the definitions `SENTINEL` and `SENTINEL_BEG`.
+While this is not a requirement for concurrent data structures, in this implementation we will designate sentinel nodes, which are essentially "dummy nodes" at the beginning and end of the data structure.
+This means that there will be one `SENTINEL_BEG` for the whole tree, and two `SENTINEL`s for each leaf node on the tree.
+Note that the `SENTINEL_BEG` node's left pointer will always be NULL, and the right pointer will point to what will be referred to as the "true root" of the tree.

+3. Now, open `hoh_bst.cpp`, which is where most, and the remainder, of the changes will occur.
+First, let's modify the constructor (line 9).
+When a new tree is created, we no longer want to simply set the root to NULL, so you can remove that line.
+Instead, we want to

+--> notes:
 2. Add in sentinel node to the beginning (I chose to make the left pointer NULL and right pointer point to the "true root" as I will refer to it.)

 3. Modify the insert method to support concurrently inserting when the root is NULL.
 Add insertRoot()